johnmartinsson/bird-species-classification/README.md

 - [Solution thread](https://www.kaggle.com/c/mlsp-2013-birds/forums/t/5457/congratulations-to-the-winners).

 # Applications
-This is a collection of applications which use this technology.
+This is a collection of applications which solve a similar problem.

 ## Warbler
 - [Warbler](https://warblr.net/).